qkum/pico-ducky/README.md

 3. Copy the downloaded `.uf2` file to the root of the Pico (`RPI-RP2`).
 The device will reboot and after a second or so, it will reconnect as `CIRCUITPY`.

-4. Download `adafruit-circuitpython-bundle-7.x-mpy-YYYYMMDD.zip` [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/latest) and extract it outside the device.
+4. EDITED: Download `adafruit-circuitpython-bundle-7.x-mpy-YYYYMMDD.zip` [here](https://github.com/qkum/pico-ducky/blob/main/adafruit-circuitpython-raspberry_pi_pico-en_US-7.3.3.uf2) and extract it outside the device.

 5. Navigate to `lib` in the recently extracted folder and copy `adafruit_hid` to the `lib` folder on your Raspberry Pi Pico.